luk3yx/minetest-flow/elements.md

     w = 1,
     h = 2,
     name = "my_animated_image", -- Optional

+    -- The image to use.
     texture_name = "texture.png",

-    frame_count = 3,
+    -- The number of frames animating the image. frame_count = 3,

-    frame_duration = 4,
+    -- Milliseconds between each frame. `0` means the frames don't advance. frame_duration = 4,

-    frame_start = 5, -- Optional
+    -- The index of the frame to start on.
+Default `1`. frame_start = 5, -- Optional
     middle_x = 6, -- Optional
     middle_y = 7, -- Optional